Rails Blue-Green Deployments: How Database Migrations Work in Production

 # During migration, override the timeout

-docker exec -e PG_STATEMENT_TIMEOUT='0' app bundle exec rake db:migrate
+PG_STATEMENT_TIMEOUT='0' bundle exec rake db:migrate

 1